Wuling Hongguang Mini EV: First generation (2020)

-The first generation Mini EV can seat four people and comes with standard features including air conditioning, power windows, a stereo system, and storage compartments.
+The first-generation Mini EV can seat four people and comes equipped with standard features, including air conditioning, power windows, a stereo system, and storage compartments.
 Standard safety features of the Mini EV include anti-lock brakes, tire pressure monitoring sensors, and rear parking sensors.
-Early models did not include a driver airbag, but later models, such as the Mini EV Macaron, include this feature as standard.
+While early models did not include a driver airbag, later models, such as the Mini EV Macaron, have this feature as standard.

 Power is produced by an electric motor making a peak 20 kW and 85 Nm of torque with rear-wheel drive, propelling the car to a stated top speed of 100 km/h.
 The Mini EV is equipped with a 9.2 kWh battery capable of a NEDC range of 120 km or a 13.8kWh battery capable of a NEDC range of 170 km.
 Based on the NEDC driving cycle, the estimated energy consumption of the Mini EV is 8,1 kWh/100 km.

 A 26.5 kWh model is due for 2022, with 280 km (CLTC) estimated range, an optional more powerful 30 kW motor, and an improved interior.